 A few hours into your beach adventure and you will suddenly miss fresh, unsalted water.
 Even the air at the beach has a salty taste, which adds to the sticky nature of sand.
 Pack extra bottles of fresh water and a spray bottle because nothing like a whiff of cool water on your face under the hot sun.

-We recommend you check out the Neutrogena Beach Defense Sunscreen Spray SPF 50.
+We recommend you check out the Neutrogena Beach Defense Water-Resistant Sunscreen Stick.

 5. Plastic Bags To Save The Day